lbl-srg/soep/models/buildingsInstantiation/ticket.md

 Allocated zone Building.t2
 Exchanged with zone Building.t1 at time=0.000000, nZon = 2
 Exchanged with zone Building.t2 at time=0.000000, nZon = 2
-Initialized zone Building.t1, nZon = 2
+Initialized zone Building.t1.
+Instantiated building with 2 zones.
 Initialized zone Building.t2, nZon = 2
 Exchanged with zone Building.t1 at time=1.000000, nZon = 2
 Exchanged with zone Building.t1 at time=1.000000, nZon = 2
 Exchanged with zone Building.t2 at time=1.000000, nZon = 2
 Exchanged with zone Building.t2 at time=1.000000, nZon = 2
-Freeing memory for Building.t1
-Freeing memory for Building.t2

 ```

 and if `startTime` is an argument of the constructor:
 ```
 Allocated zone Building.t1
-Exchanged with zone Building.t1 at time=0.000000, nZon = 1
+Exchanged with zone Building.t1 at time=0.000000, nZon = 1  // <- This can be handled (in my code)
 Allocated zone Building.t2
-Exchanged with zone Building.t2 at time=0.000000, nZon = 2
+Exchanged with zone Building.t2 at time=0.000000, nZon = 2  // <- This can be handled (in my code)
-Initialized zone Building.t1, nZon = 2
+Initialized zone Building.t1.
+Instantiated building with 2 zones.
 Initialized zone Building.t2, nZon = 2
 Exchanged with zone Building.t1 at time=1.000000, nZon = 2
 Exchanged with zone Building.t1 at time=1.000000, nZon = 2
 Exchanged with zone Building.t2 at time=1.000000, nZon = 2
 Exchanged with zone Building.t2 at time=1.000000, nZon = 2
-Freeing memory for Building.t1
-Freeing memory for Building.t2

 ```

 Dymola produces
 ```
 Allocated zone Building.t1
 Allocated zone Building.t2
-Initialized zone Building.t1, nZon = 2
+Initialized zone Building.t1.
+Instantiated building with 2 zones.
 Initialized zone Building.t2, nZon = 2
 Exchanged with zone Building.t1 at time=0.000000, nZon = 2
 Exchanged with zone Building.t2 at time=0.000000, nZon = 2
 Exchanged with zone Building.t1 at time=1.000000, nZon = 2
 Exchanged with zone Building.t2 at time=1.000000, nZon = 2
-Freeing memory for Building.t2
-Freeing memory for Building.t1
 ```
 and if `startTime` is an argument of the constructor:
 ```
 Allocated zone Building.t1
-Initialized zone Building.t1, nZon = 1
+Initialized zone Building.t1.
+Instantiated building with 1 zones.  // <- This is wrong.
 Allocated zone Building.t2
 Initialized zone Building.t2, nZon = 2
 Exchanged with zone Building.t1 at time=0.000000, nZon = 2
 Exchanged with zone Building.t2 at time=0.000000, nZon = 2
 Exchanged with zone Building.t1 at time=1.000000, nZon = 2
 Exchanged with zone Building.t2 at time=1.000000, nZon = 2
-Freeing memory for Building.t2
-Freeing memory for Building.t1
 ```

-OMEdit produces
+OpenModelica produces

 ```
 Allocated zone BuildingRooms.Building.t1
 Allocated zone BuildingRooms.Building.t2
 Exchanged with zone BuildingRooms.Building.t1 at time=0.000000, nZon = 2
 Exchanged with zone BuildingRooms.Building.t2 at time=0.000000, nZon = 2
-Initialized zone BuildingRooms.Building.t2, nZon = 2
+Initialized zone BuildingRooms.Building.t2.
+Instantiated building with 2 zones.
 Initialized zone BuildingRooms.Building.t1, nZon = 2
-Freeing memory for BuildingRooms.Building.t1
-Freeing memory for BuildingRooms.Building.t2

 ```

 and if `startTime` is an argument of the constructor:
 ```
 Allocated zone BuildingRooms.Building.t1
-Initialized zone BuildingRooms.Building.t1, nZon = 1
+Initialized zone BuildingRooms.Building.t1.
+Instantiated building with 1 zones.  // <- This is wrong.
 Exchanged with zone BuildingRooms.Building.t1 at time=0.000000, nZon = 1
 Allocated zone BuildingRooms.Building.t2
 Initialized zone BuildingRooms.Building.t2, nZon = 2
 Exchanged with zone BuildingRooms.Building.t2 at time=0.000000, nZon = 2
-Freeing memory for BuildingRooms.Building.t1
-Freeing memory for BuildingRooms.Building.t2
 ```

 In my actual implementation (at https://github.com/lbl-srg/modelica-buildings/tree/master/Buildings/ThermalZones/EnergyPlus)
-it would be impractical to work-around this, or requesting the user
+it would be impractical to implement a work-around that guards against the situation
+where the initialization is called before all constructors are called.
-to specify how many instances of `ThermalZone` there are as there can be hundreds,
+This would require the user to specify how many instances of `ThermalZone` there are,
-and their ports need to be connected graphically for the model to be of use to most users.

-My suggestion is therefore to rephrase
-> The constructor function is called exactly once before the first use of the object

-to
-> The constructor function is called exactly once before any other instance of an `ExternalObject` is
-  used in any function call.
+which can be hundreds, and it would give wrong results (or a segmentation fault) if this number
+is not set correctly by the user.
+It would also require specifying the names of
+hundreds of zones in two places of the Modelica model.
+Hence, ensuring that all constructors are called first seems to be the only practical way.